 Managing all the people it takes to run a restaurant is tough enough.
 And when a dishwasher is only available in the mornings, a prep cook needs every other Thursday off, and a server calls in sick, keeping your employees happy and your restaurant staffed seems almost impossible.
 Rather than throw in the towel, consider trying out 7 Shifts.

-While 7 Shifts won’t replace what you can learn in a Hospitality and Restaurant Operations Management program, it can make managing your staff a bit easier.
+The whole idea of 7 shifts is to make managing your staff a bit easier.
 Staff can input their availability and request time off, and managers can use this information to create their schedules in a shorter amount of time.
 While you’ll have to assign employees’ schedules in 7 Shifts, the app can help limit no-shows with automated reminders.

 In addition to helping with scheduling, 7 Shifts can also help with pooling and distributing tips, tracking hours, and assigning tasks.